Maureen Johnson: Literary career

 On November 27, 2009, Johnson first became a New York Times bestselling author when Let It Snow: Three Holiday Romances (October 2008, Speak) reached number ten on the Children's Paperback list.
 A holiday romance novel of interwoven stories co-written with John Green and Lauren Myracle, Let It Snow begins with Johnson's "The Jubilee Express".
-The book is currently under adaption to film, with distribution by Netflix set for a November 2019 release.
+The film is out now, with distribution by Netflix in a November 2019 release.